We provide world class Software Localization service and specialized, highly technical, and professional translations into all commercial languages.

 Getting into the nitty-gritty of localization?
 Learn about the localization processes available to you, from top-down to bottom-up and hybrid processes.
 If you have read the article about demystifying translation fuzzy matches, you can use the info in this article to make the best use of your processes to minimize the word count you are billed or that you have to process during your localization updates.
 This article requires some localization knowledge…

 If you have been attempting localization for a while, you read all the above articles, and you are still not succeeding, you must be breaking one of the 5 basic rules described in this article.
 Translation and localization is hard and laborious work— there are no shortcuts!
 Read here to learn the 5 sins that will lead to definite failure and avoid them in your next localization project.

 Would you like to learn more?
 Check out our Localization eBooks available to you upon request.

 - 15 Reasons why you should use a professional translation localization service

-- Software Localization for Non-Software Companies - February 8, 2018
+- The Importance of Software Localization for International Businesses - November 30, 2018

 - 8 Software Localization Update Details Worth Focusing On - July 25, 2018

 - Agile Localization Process - May 7, 2018